maldevel/IPGeoLocation/README.md

   -T file, --tlist file
                         A list of IPs/Domains targets, each target in new line.
   -u User-Agent, --user-agent User-Agent
-                        Set the User-Agent request header (default: IP2GeoLocation 1.9).
+                        Set the User-Agent request header (default: IP2GeoLocation 2.0).
   -U file, --ulist file
                         A list of User-Agent strings, each string in new line.
   -g                    Open IP location in Google maps with default browser.
   --noprint             IPGeolocation will print IP Geolocation info to terminal.
-It is possible to tell IPGeolocation not to print results to terminal with this option.
+It is possible to tell IPGeolocation n ot to print results to terminal with this option.
   -v, --verbose         Enable verbose output.
   --nolog               IPGeolocation will save a .log file.
 It is possible to tell IPGeolocation not to save those log files with this option.
   -x PROXY, --proxy PROXY
                         Setup proxy server (example: http://127.0.0.1:8080) -X file, --xlist file